Rahmerh/kafka-integration-examples/README.md

   - A simple console producer which will produce a static user or bankaccount message.
 Can be used to test several consumer/producers.
 This project is not included in the docker-compose file but can be run locally.
 Simply execute `dotnet run` in the project folder and choose an option.
 - **nu.example.Shared**
   - Library project containing models, settings and shared dependencies.

+### Kafka infra

+I have the following containers/kafka services included in the docker-compose file:

+- 1 Zookeeper instance
+- 1 Broker instance
+- 1 Connect instance
+- 1 Schema registry instance (For automatic (de)serialization)

+### Other infra

+The following containers are automatically created to be used in the integration projects.

+- 1 Redis cache + 1 redisinsight instance
+- 1 Firesbase emulator (Only the firestore emulator is set up)
+- 1 AKHQ instance

 ## Requirements